 To make the oil, add about 2 teaspoons of the seeds to a small pan, add in 2 1/2 tablespoons of oil, and gently heat, swirling until the oil is deep red, then strain.
 Annatto seeds are crazy hard, so make sure not to leave a stray behind.
 The recipe can be increased and the oil stored in the fridge for future recipes.
 Another substitute for the beautiful color is even easier, but not as effective: sub in 1/2 a teaspoon of turmeric and 1/2 teaspoon of paprika bloomed in 2 tablespoons of olive oil.

 I’ve long given up any grandiose ideas of running down to one of the seafood markets here in the Twin Cities and picking up something that was just flown in (and if you do that, have me over for dinner when you make this!) and frankly, the fresh seafood at the grocery can be iffy and pricey.

-I prefer to buy the easy-peel frozen shrimp.
-They don’t get so wet, soggy and waterlogged as the already peeled shrimp do when unthawed.
-To thaw easily, take them out of the freezer the night before, lay them out on paper towels in a glass pan, cover and refrigerate.
-It makes a difference.
+I always avoid, whenever possible, farmed shrimp and I prefer to buy the easy-peel frozen shrimp.
+They don’t get so wet, soggy, and waterlogged as the already-peeled shrimp do when unthawed.
+To thaw easily, and for the best results, take them out of the freezer the night before, lay them out on paper towels in a glass pan, cover and refrigerate.
+It makes a difference – and I think it makes the frozen shrimp taste better than just thawing all willy-nilly.
 To thaw quickly, put them in a strainer and run cool water over them.Print

 Moqueca Brazilian Seafood Stew